fbms66/Ext.ux.ColorPicker/README.md

 ## Usage

-Specify the location of the luminance and spectrum.png images, by setting the luminanceImg and spectrumImg properties on the object (or replacing the two related incidences in the main JS).
+Specify the location of the luminance and spectrum images, by setting the `luminanceImg` and `spectrumImg` properties on the object (or replacing the two related incidences in the main JS).
 E.g.

 ```javascript
 Ext.onReady(function() {